-In allocating funding, Fulton County prioritized affordable housing, homelessness, and community revitalization (including facility, park, and infrastructure improvements), which emerged as critical needs during the Consolidated Planning process.
-CDBG funded Public services are being addressed through the
+In allocating funding, Fulton County prioritized affordable housing, fair housing, homelessness, and community revitalization (including facility, park, and infrastructure improvements), which emerged as critical needs during the Consolidated Planning process.

-COVID funding allocated to Fulton County and not prioritized in the Annual Plan for 2021.
 Fulton County does not designate specific areas for allocation of funds as part of its strategic use of HUD grant funds.
 Instead, the County's programs are designed to serve eligible individuals and households throughout the County's service area.